homeflow/homeflowjs-docs/docs/getting-started/redux.md

 );
 ```

-This will connect them to the various state and actions provided by HomeflowJS to allow them to be updated automatically.
+This will connect them to the various state and actions provided by HomeflowJS to allow them to be updated automatically, as well as wrapping them in a `HashRouter` from `react-router-dom`.
 You only need a single `withHomeflowState` on the top-level of whatever you are rendering, so if you're rendering a whole page using React, you can simply wrap your top-level component, e.g. `withHomeflowState(MyPage)`, and any children will be connected to the Redux store.

 ## Connecting React Components